datacamp-content-public/courses-displaying-text/chapter1.md

 All you have to do here is take a look at the code and then click on RUN

 `@hint`
-Just click on the run button!
+You just click on the run button!

 `@pre_exercise_code`
 ```{python}